 Some people may view interpersonal skills as a natural talent that people either have or don’t.
 But the truth is that they are skills that can easily be learned and developed.
 One of the best ways to improve any skill is through active and continuous practice.
 There are several ways in which all 4 types of interpersonal communication can be improved upon and several reasons why you may want to.

-What are the 4 types of interpersonal communication?
+What are the 4 types of interpersonal communication skills?

 Listening skills (possibly the most important of all communication skills) and verbal skills include: